Jorge-Montero/quinceanera-y-low-riders/README.md

  ## _Events_
  - Event Calendar of "Shows and Competitions"
- - Car Club Listings Rental Options
+ - Car Club Listings with Rental Options
  - Photography

  ## _Clubs_